bplank/predmachlearn/project.md

 The figure above shows that, for instance, class A and D are nicely separable using this two variables.

-Use only the top-20 features to train an RF model.
+We now use only the top-20 features to train an RF model.
 ```
 inTrain <- createDataPartition(train$classe, p=0.7,list=FALSE) #same as [[1]] instead of list=FALSE
 length(inTrain)